nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Saving data

-1. Dealing with missing/corrupted data files
+   1. Dealing with missing data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+   Prerequisites:

+   Remove the remindMe.json file from the folder with name 'data' in the same directory as your remindMe.jar file.
+   Ensure that the data folder is empty.

+   Test case: Launch ClientBook

+   Expected: ClientBook launches and loads the data of the sample contacts.